Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 No actions have been taken that align with the intent of Recommendation 42, as data is not regularly published about police cells.
 While this information was produced at part of the National Police Custody surveys, the last survey for which data was published was over twenty years ago in 2002.
 There is also no evidence in the Crimes Act 2014 or otherwise of government requirements to provide the relevant information.

 We previously raised concerns with Victoria Police about the lack of information on people held in police cells.
-While some data has been provided in response to these concerns it does not provide detailed demographic and other information (location, gender, age, reasons for being in custody etc) on the number of people passing through police cells.
+While some data has been provided in response to these concerns it does not provide detailed demographic and other information (location, gender, age, reasons for being in custody, time spent in custody, bail outcomes, medical or self-harm incidents etc.) about people passing through police cells.

 Priority for Further Work: